SUSE/doc-unversioned/trento/migration/container-install.md

    docker network create trento-net
    ```

-   > **Note:** When creating the trento-net network, Docker typically assigns a default subnet: `172.17.0.0/16`.
-Ensure that this subnet matches the one specified in your PostgreSQL configuration file (refer to`/var/lib/pgsql/data/pg_hba.conf`).
-If the subnet of `trento-net` differs from `172.17.0.0/16` then adjust `pg_hba.conf` and restart PostgreSQL.
+   > **Note:** When creating the `trento-net` network, Docker typically assigns a default subnet: `172.17.0.0/16`.
+Ensure that this subnet is allowed by the rules specified in your PostgreSQL configuration file.
+For more information, please refer to upstream's [`pg_hba.conf`](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

-1. Verify the subnet of trento-net:
+1. Verify the subnet of `trento-net`:

    ```bash
    docker network inspect trento-net --format '{{range .IPAM.Config}}{{.Subnet}}{{end}}'